berrnd/piksi/README.md

   - any technical information is hidden by default, optionally filenames can be shown
   - it doesn't have user management (means no authentication, so run this in a trusted local network only)

-to make those family memories of yesterday accessible on devices of today, but without the overly complex stuff which practically often discourages the mentioned target audience to have fun with modern things.
+to make those family memories of yesterday accessible on devices of today, but without the overly complex stuff which practically often discourages said target audience to have fun with modern things.
 I haven't found that, so this is Piksi.

 ## Questions / Help / Bug Reports / Feature Requests